 2. Add the following text to the configuration.
-Remember to pay attention to the highlighted parts.
-Change the yellow “/db/index.php” to match your URI and the red id to match the id of your error (Do not use the colon in this one).
+Change /db/index.php to match your URI and the id to match the id of your error.
+Do not use the colon in this one.

 3. The final step for whitelisting, before you finalize the process, is to ensure you have correctly set up the whitelist.
-For Easy Apache 4 you will run the command:
+For Easy Apache 4, you will run the following command.

 4. Lastly, restart Apache with the following command.